 Planning a trip around beautiful Colorado?
 Colorado has diverse and breathtaking landscapes.
 It’s popular for its scenic beauty and well-maintained museums that open exciting windows to the past.
 It is divided into several regions, with Denver being the capital city.
 Along with Denver, Aspen stands as being one of the most popular destination in Colorado.
 Both these cities are blessed with amazing natural beauty that people from around the world come to visit.
-If you are also planning on taking a trip, you can choose from either of these two wonderful destinations.
+If you are also planning on taking a trip to Aspen or Denver, you can choose from either of these two wonderful destinations.
 Let’s take a look at some of the main differences between Denver and Aspen.

-Aspen vs. Denver
+Aspen vs Denver

 A lot of people do not prefer crowded areas during their vacations and they may even ruin their trip.
 Denver, being the capital of Colorado and the largest city, has a total land area of 401.4 km2 with a total population of 678,467; this means that you’ll potentially run into 4426 people per square mile.
 This might seem a lot to people who prefer quiet places.